xiaolanchong/marvin-telebot/README.md

 # marvin-telebot
-Telegram bot in Go, just for lulz
+Telegram bot written in Go, designed for delving in Go